 The county, however, was not swayed.
 It offered its own data, measured twice yearly, which showed the number of cars entering and exiting Stanford during the 8-9 a.m. and 5-6 p.m. hours decreased between 2012 and 2016.
 The data also showed that in every year since 2014, the pattern of traffic during the broader peak hours remained consistent, directly contradicting the Hexagon assertion.

-That said, the FEIR identifies several transportation-related programs that Stanford has proposed to implement as part of its growth plan.
-These include new dedicated bus lanes and express bus services, dynamic real-time carpooling apps like Scoop, the use of parking rates to discourage driving, financial incentives for non-drivers and increased use of telework and flexible work schedules, according to the FEIR.
+The EIR identifies several transportation-related programs that Stanford has proposed to implement as part of its growth plan.
+These include new dedicated bus lanes and express bus services, dynamic real-time carpooling apps like Scoop, the use of parking rates to discourage driving, financial incentives for non-drivers and increased use of telework and flexible work schedules, according to the EIR.

-The one change that the county did institute in response to community concerns was a requirement that Stanford pay a "fair share" for improvements at intersections that are expected to see an increase in reverse-commuters.
-These include the El Camino Real and Ravenswood Avenue intersection in Menlo Park and the Alma Street and Charleston Road intersection in Palo Alto.
+In response to community concerns, the county is requiring Stanford to pay a "fair share" for improvements at intersections that are expected to see an increase in reverse-commuters.
+These include the El Camino Real and Ravenswood Road intersection in Menlo Park and the Alma Street and Charleston Road intersection in Palo Alto.
 The precise share is based on the number of reverse-commute trips that would be attributable to the Stanford project.

 While the county analysis did not go as far as some cities had wanted in considering Stanford's impact on traffic, it has been largely responsive to concerns related to housing.
 In June, the county released two new alternatives that would go well beyond the 3,150 housing units Stanford proposed.
 One would include 5,699 units, while the other calls for 4,425.